Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 Best feature: Great customized sound amplification and easy to use (both with or without the app) as a situational amplifier.

 My opinion: This is a great PSAP!
-The only real drawback is the cosmetics of the collar, which has a high “nerd factor.”† But it is an elegant and effective hearing solution, and features arguably the best hearing assessment/fitting program I’ve seen (it generated an audiogram very close to my own audiogram), tailoring the amplified sound for your unique hearing profile.
-It’s excellent for use in the home, including TV listening, and a big plus is that the volume/programs can be changed with either the app or the controls on the headset/collar.
+The only real drawback is the cosmetics of the collar, which has a high “nerd factor.”† But it is an elegant and effective hearing solution, and features arguably the best hearing assessment/fitting program I’ve seen (it generated an audiogram very close to my professionally generated audiogram), tailoring the amplified sound for your unique hearing profile.
+It’s excellent for use in the home, including TV listening, and a big plus is that the volume and programs can be changed with either the app or the controls on the headset/collar.
+Again, that makes it a good solution for people who aren’t overly fond of smart phones.
 While I’ve never tried out the telecoil (shame on me!), telecoils are a “proven solution” for helping people who want to hear better in many venues like places of worship, lecture halls, theaters, some airports, or any other venue with an installed loop system.

-As a side note, Bose once made a product, called Hearphones, similar in appearance and function as the BeHear, and that product also did an outstanding job at customizing the sound to your own hearing loss (Hearphones were discontinued, but look for Bose to introduce an “OTC-like hearing aid” soon).
+As a side note, Bose once made a product, called Hearphones, very similar in appearance and function as the BeHear, and that product also did an great job at customizing the sound to your own hearing loss—although, uncharacteristically for Bose, the sound quality wasn’t the greatest (and I’m a fan of Bose products).
+Hearphones have been discontinued, and Bose now offers its first-of-a-kind self-fitting Sound Control Hearing Aid.

 Price: $424 each

-Classification: Mini behind-the-ear (BTE) hearing aid with no Bluetooth streaming or rechargeability.
+Classification: Mini behind-the-ear (BTE) hearing aid that is battery powered with no Bluetooth streaming.

 Best feature: It employs some of the most important features of a modern hearing aid and offers three ways to program and customize the aid for your own unique hearing loss/situation.

-My opinion: Although I have not tried this hearing aid, I think it’s a good option for someone who wants a self-fit (option #1 above) hearing aid and/or online help (option #2 above).
-If you’re looking for a device that isn’t “tuned” to your hearing loss, I think there are less expensive options available.
-The engineer who founded iHear also invented the Phonak Lyric hearing aid, the only 24/7 continuous-wear hearing aid on the market (which has a relatively small but very loyal following of users).
+My opinion: Although I have not tried this hearing aid, I think it’s a good option for someone who wants a self-fit (Option #1 above) hearing aid and/or online help (Option #2 above).
+If you’re looking for a device that isn’t “tuned” to your specific hearing loss (ie, Option #3), I think there are less expensive options available.
+The engineer who founded iHear also invented the Phonak Lyric hearing aid, the only 24/7 continuous-wear hearing aid on the market (an excellent and unique hearing aid which has a relatively small but very loyal user base).
 The iHearMAX hearing aid offers most of the features you’d find in a hearing aid made about 10 years ago, except it doesn’t include directional microphones for better hearing in noise.
 The big advantage here is the customized sound profile for your unique hearing loss; iHearmax should work well for most people with mild to moderate hearing losses.

 6) SoundWorld Solutions CS50+*